3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

 Today we'll be covering 3 major topics:

+* CSS Transitions
 * CSS Transforms (2D)
-* CSS Transitions
 * CSS Animations
 * Prefixing

-**Transforms** allow property changes in CSS.
-They are a set of CSS properties that take an element and transform it's shape, e.g. rotating it, scaling it, skewing it, etc.
+**Transforms** are a set of CSS properties that take an element and transform it's shape, e.g. rotating it, scaling it, skewing it, etc.

 **Transitions** let us tell the browser how to smoothly change a property over time.
 For example, if the height of an element changes (due to a :hover selector), we can tell the browser to change the height gradually over 1 second.